jobapis/jobs-common/README.md

 abstract public function createJobObject($payload);
 abstract public function getFormat();
 abstract public function getListingsPath();
-abstract public function getUrl();
+abstract public function getKeyword();
 abstract public function getVerb();
 ```

 Each of these abstract methods contain a docblock defining their expectations and typical behaviour.
-Once you have
-extended this class, you can simply follow the example above using your new `Provider`.
+Once you have extended this class, you can simply follow the example above using your new `Provider`.

 Each job object that is created will automatically set `source` and `query` based on the criteria passed into the provider.
 If you would like to customize this `source` value, your provider must implement a `getSource` method that returns a string to identify your provider's source.